Vancomycin: Plant tissue culture

 Vancomycin is one of the few antibiotics used in plant tissue culture to eliminate Gram-positive bacterial infection.
 It has relatively low toxicity to plants.

 Antibiotic resistance

 Intrinsic resistance

-A few Gram-positive bacteria are intrinsically resistant to vancomycin: Leuconostoc and Pediococcus species, but these organisms rarely cause diseases in humans.
-Most Lactobacillus species are also intrinsically resistant to vancomycin, with the exception of L. acidophilus and L. delbrueckii, which are sensitive.
+A few Gram-positive bacteria, such as Leuconostoc and Pediococcus, are intrinsically resistant to vancomycin, but they rarely cause disease in humans.
+Most Lactobacillus species are also intrinsically resistant to vancomycin, except for L. acidophilus and L. delbrueckii, which are sensitive.
 Other Gram-positive bacteria with intrinsic resistance to vancomycin include Erysipelothrix rhusiopathiae, Weissella confusa, and Clostridium innocuum.

 Most Gram-negative bacteria are intrinsically resistant to vancomycin because their outer membranes are impermeable to large glycopeptide molecules (with the exception of some non-gonococcal Neisseria species).